ThomasBittner1/KangarooDocumentation/kangaroo/docs/gettingStarted.md

     1. grabbing the model from studio pipeline, and later
     2. publishing the actual rig into the studio pipeline

-    But how to do that is explained in [Python - Connecting to Studio Pipeline](python/python2.md#connecting-to-studio-pipeline)
+    For more detail see [Python - Connecting to Studio Pipeline](python/python2.md#connecting-to-studio-pipeline).

 ### AssetsLocal
 First we need to create the AssetsLocal folder.
 It's the folder where you'll work.